josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 Though I knew the basics of HTML and CSS at the time (which allowed me to implement some customizations beyond what the theme provided), Divi offered to make previously impossible things achievable.
 The freedom was intoxicating.

+WordPress empowered me to bring my ideas to life in a way no platform ever had&nbsp;before.

-<Highlight>WordPress empowered me to bring my ideas to life in a way no platform ever had&nbsp;before.</Highlight>
+<Callout class="former-highlight">WordPress empowered me to bring my ideas to life in a way no platform ever had&nbsp;before.</Callout>

 Things like loading and scroll effects, parallax, sliders, contact forms, project galleries, and all kinds of other features that were previously locked doors as a nascent coder suddenly became as easy as configuring some options in a graphical user interface (GUI).